amsify42/jquery.amsify.suggestags/README.md

 ```

 ## White List
-This option simple does not allow any other inputs other than suggestions.
+This option simply does not allow any other inputs other than from suggestions.
 ```html
 	<input type="text" class="form-control" name="country"/>
 ```